capellil/iPregel/README.md

 ### Installation and setup

-Cloning the repository and exporting one environment variable is all that has to be done.
+Cloning the repository is all that has to be done.

 ```
 git clone https://github.com/capellil/iPregel iPregel;